Social Justice Meeting, February 20, at the National Civil Rights Museum (NCRM)

 We will gather in Trezevant Hall immediately following the 10:30 service and carpool, if possible, to the NCRM at the Lorraine Motel.
 Or if you prefer, meet at the Museum entrance, and enter with the group together.
 Groups are asked to arrive 15 minutes prior to the tour reservation, which will be at 12:30, with the tour beginning at 12:45.
 The tours generally run about 1.5 hours.
 Sign up today at tinyurl.com/GSL-NCRM.

-Social Justice Ministry monthly meetings will take place the third Wednesday of each month at 6pm (unless otherwise advertised).
+Social Justice Ministry monthly meetings will take place the third Sunday of each month at noon (unless otherwise advertised).

 For information about ongoing public square actions, rallies, protests, and writing campaigns, connect with the Social Justice Ministry on Realm.

 For events and meetings regarding education equity, economic equity, and immigration and intercultural equity, visit the GSL MICAH page at gracestlukes.org/connect/social-justice/micah/.